status-im/translate.status.im/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-14-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 Status is completely open source and made by contributors all over the world.
-Your translations can help more people utilize this secure, censorship-resistant service.
+Your translations can help more people utilize our secure, censorship-resistant service!

-You can translate the Status app and website into your language with [Lokalise](https://lokalise.co/) and find a list of languages to translate here: https://translate.status.im/.
+We use [Lokalise](https://lokalise.co/) to translate the Status app and website into multiple languages.
+Find the list of languages to translate here: https://translate.status.im/.

 <br />